mpeters2/PsychoJL.jl/docs/src/Colors.md

 \
 Internally, all of these colors will be translated to rgba255 so that they work with SDL (the cross-platform graphics engine that PsychoJL uses).

-##### Color fields
+### Color fields
-Because of the color conversions, you should not access color fields directly.
+Because of the color conversions, you should not access the color fields of your objects directly.
 Internally, the color you set is translated to an SDL color and saved in another variable, which is the variable used for drawing.

 In order to translate (and update!) the color, colors should be set either when making the stimulus or using the `setColor()` function.\
-For example, while making a new Textstim:
+For example, while making a new `Textstim`:
 ```julia
 myText = TextStim(myWin,  "Using a TextStim", [100, 100], color = [255, 255, 128])
 ```